 Each and every verse of Srimad Valmikiya Ramayan contains the divine fragrance of the divine qualities of God, truth, harmony, mercy, forgiveness, gentleness, patience, seriousness, knowledge, might, wisdom, devotion to the Guru, friendship, compassion, compassion for the surrendered.

-Gita Press, Gorakhpur has published the Srimad Valmikiya Ramayan with pictures and Sanskrit shloks with Hindi Translation in Two Parts.
+Gita Press, Gorakhpur has published the complete Srimad Valmikiya Ramayan in English in 2 parts.

 - Publisher: Gita Press, Gorakhpur